Chalk n Duster

 Upon release, the film received mixed reviews from critics.
 The Hindustan Times said, "It’s a well told ethics versus greed story".

 The film was made tax free in Delhi, Rajasthan, Uttar Pradesh and Bihar.

 Plot

-Vidya is one of the senior staff members at this fair to middling educational institution, which has thus far functioned smoothly under the able hands of Principal Indu Shastry (Zarina Wahab).
+Vidya (Shabana Azmi) is one of the senior staff members at a fair-to-middling educational institution, which has thus far functioned smoothly under the able hands of Principal Indu Shastry (Zarina Wahab).
 Everything changes with the appointment of the new principal.
-The teachers face unpleasant surprises when the popular and considerate Indu is replaced by the ambitious and cut-throat Kamini, who aspires to upscale this middle-class school.
-Teachers' chairs are removed from the classrooms, the tea is no longer free and subjects are juggled so that, for example, the overweight Hindi teacher is now assigned physical training spoiling the whole dynamics of the school.
+The teachers face unpleasant surprises when the popular and considerate Indu is replaced by the ambitious and cutthroat Kamini (Divya Dutta), who aspires to upscale this middle-class school.
+Teachers' chairs are removed from the classrooms, tea is no longer free, and class subjects are juggled between teachers, spoiling the dynamic of the whole school.